cogstat/cogstat_user_documentation/Handling-output.md

 The output can be saved as html files. `Results > Save results` or `Results > Save results as` saves the current content of the output.

 If you need a format other than html, you may use various applications to convert the results:
-* For example, open the html page in a browser and save/print it to pdf format.
+* For example, open the html page in your browser and print the results to pdf format.
 * You can open it with your preferred Word processor (such as Microsoft Word, Google Docs, LibreOffice Writer, etc.) and save or export the results in any format your editor supports (e.g., pdf, docx, rtf, odt, epub, md - depending on your application).